Anti-poverty advocates urge Congress to act on voting rights, minimum wage, filibuster - News Break

 Barber also urged the president to visit Texas, where Republican Gov. Greg Abbott called a special session to pass a restrictive voting law.
 State Democrats are planning to flee the state for several weeks to prevent a quorum to block the special assembly.

-They are making their way to Washington, D.C. to lobby congressional Democrats to pass the “For the People Act.”
+Activists are making their way to Washington to lobby congressional Democrats to pass the “For the People Act.”

-The Biden administration has raised concerns about states passing restrictive voting laws and recently directed the Justice Department to file suit against Georgia’s new law.
+The Biden administration has raised concerns about states passing restrictive voting laws and recently Justice Department filed suit against Georgia’s new law.

-Last week, Vice President Kamala Harris also announced that the Democratic National Committee will spend $25 million to protect voting rights.

-The post Anti-poverty advocates urge Congress to act on voting rights, minimum wage, filibuster appeared first on Daily Montanan .
+The post Anti-poverty advocates urge Congress to act on voting rights, minimum wage, filibuster appeared first on Florida Phoenix .

 Comments / 0